xzackli/ReferenceImplementations.jl/README.md

 ## How?

-`@refimpl_def` injects a first argument into the method signature, doing the transform
+`@refimpl` injects a first argument into the method signature, doing the transform
 ```julia
 func(args...; kwargs...)  ⇨  func(::ReferenceImplementations.RefImpl, args...; kwargs...)
 ```